 Service providers are invited to attend to bring resources, information and opportunities to the roundtable.

-Attendees will leave the day with a better grasp of the resources available and a greater
+Attendees will leave the day with a better grasp of the resources available and a greater ability to assist their clients.

 This event is free, the library space is being sponsored by the Adult Learning Centre and the United Way will pick up the coffee and munchies tab (unless someone wants to sponsor coffee and munchies???)